vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ![](img/tko-on-vsphere-nsxt/78-workload-ako-2.png)

-#### Connect to TKG Workload Cluster and Validate the Deployment
+#### Connect to Tanzu Kubernetes Grid Workload Cluster and Validate the Deployment

-1. Now that the Tanzu Kubernetes Grid workload cluster is created and required AKO configurations are applied, use the following command to get the admin context of the TKG workload cluster.
+1. Now that the Tanzu Kubernetes Grid workload cluster is created and required AKO configurations are applied, use the following command to get the admin context of the Tanzu Kubernetes Grid workload cluster.

    `tanzu cluster kubeconfig get <cluster-name> --admin`